Travel Grants

 Evaluation Periods

-Travel grant applications can be submitted at any point throughout the academic year.
-The grants are awarded on a rolling basis with three evaluation periods throughout the semester.
-We notify students of their acceptance or denial 3-4 weeks after the evaluation deadline.
-Applications must be submitted and travel must occur within the same academic year (Fall through Summer).
+Travel award applications may be submitted during the following three evaluation periods.
+Applications must be submitted, and travel must occur within the same academic year (Fall through Summer).

 Evaluation Period #1